Georg Lettau: World War I and the interwar period

 During World War I, Lettau's collecting activities were limited by military service and reduced free time, though he managed to collect some specimens around Lörrach (Switzerland and Alsace were mostly "closed").
-In August 1915, he collected in the Thuringian Forest; in August-September 1917, he returned to Switzerland; and in June-July 1918, he collected in the Allgäu.
+In August 1915, he collected in the Thuringian Forest; in August–September 1917, he returned to Switzerland; and in June–July 1918, he collected in the Allgäu.
 After the war, he was able to publish some results from his earlier collecting trips in Switzerland, as well as contributions to the lichen flora of Thuringia and East Prussia.

 In 1919, Lettau began organizing the lichen collections at the botanical institute in Basel, particularly the extensive Schaffer-Basel collection of lichens, which primarily originated from the vicinity of Basel.
-During August-September, he collected numerous lichens during a vacation stay in Grindelwald and Mürren (Berner Oberland).
+During August–September, he collected numerous lichens during a vacation stay in Grindelwald and Mürren (Berner Oberland).
 In the following years, he had frequent exchanges with well-known lichenologists including Tobler, Frey, Erichsen, Sandstede, Magnusson, Du Rietz, and Hillmann.

 In 1923, Lettau faced financial catastrophe due to the inflation that devalued all monetary assets.
 With completely inadequate income from his medical practice, despite its constant increase, he was forced to earn more money to support his family.
 In April 1923, he took on additional accounting work for the medical association.
 These additional professional duties left little time for other activities, and he had to give up his work on Rabenhorst's lichens and all botanical activities completely.
 Despite the efforts of his lichenological friends both domestic and foreign to alleviate this situation through stipends and other support, all attempts failed as the support for his family could not be achieved through these means.
 The learned professional and accounting work could not be abandoned.
 This period marked a forced complete withdrawal from science.
 Lichens were no longer collected, as maintaining a collection had no purpose, and all connections with colleagues worldwide had to be severed.
 Only occasionally could he work on the continuation of his lichen herbarium in Basel.

 Later career and major works

 Only in 1931 was Lettau able (and required, due to relocation) to give up his medical accounting position.
-He immediately began publishing the results of his research from 1920–23 (the beginning of his work on Rabenhorst).
+He immediately began publishing the results of his research from 1920 to 1923 (the beginning of his work on Rabenhorst).
 The first part was published in 1932 as "Monographic Treatment of Some Lichen Families".
 After several more years of complete interruption due to personal reasons, he was able to resume his literary activities in 1936.
 In 1937, the conclusion of this publication appeared.

 In winter 1936/37, Lettau finally managed to reorganize his collection, which had gone unused for 14 years, and in summer 1937, he resumed microscopic work as much as his limited time alongside his professional activities allowed.
 In August 1937, he made an exception and collected a number of lichens in the border area of eastern Samland.